abilian/lab.abilian.com/docs/Tech/Linux/Sovereign OS - "EU Linux".md

 ## Additional resources

+### Comparable initiatives

 Several initiatives have pursued objectives similar to the proposed "EU Linux," focusing on developing open-source operating systems tailored for governmental use to enhance digital sovereignty and reduce reliance on foreign technologies.
 Notable examples include:

 1. **[LiMux](https://en.wikipedia.org/wiki/LiMux) (Germany)**: Initiated by the city of Munich, LiMux aimed to migrate public administration systems from Windows to a Linux-based OS to increase control over IT infrastructure and reduce costs.
 Despite initial success, the project faced intense political lobbying by Microsoft leading to a partial reversion to Windows.
+See also: [The rise and fall of Limux](https://lwn.net/Articles/737818/), LWN, 2017.

 2. **[Astra Linux](https://en.wikipedia.org/wiki/Astra_Linux) (Russia)**: Developed to meet the security requirements of Russian state institutions, Astra Linux is certified for handling classified information and emphasizes strong cybersecurity and compliance.
 It has been actively deployed across various government agencies in Russia.
+For more details on the Russian strategy, see Marie-Gabrielle Bertran, [La place des logiciels libres et _open source_ dans les nouvelles politiques du numérique en Russie](https://shs.cairn.info/revue-herodote-2020-2-page-235?lang=fr), Herodote, 2020.

 3. **[Ubuntu Kylin](https://en.wikipedia.org/wiki/Ubuntu_Kylin) (China)**: A collaboration between Canonical and the Chinese government, Ubuntu Kylin is an official Chinese version of Ubuntu designed to cater to Chinese users and governmental requirements, aiming to reduce dependency on foreign operating systems.